-- Three in class Writing Tests are given during the semester. - Writing Test #1 = possible 50 points - Writing Test #2 = possible 75 points - Writing Test #3 = possible 100 points - Students may use a hard copy dictionary and Old Man's War as needed during a Writing Test. - Writing Tests are practice for the mid-term and the final. - One missed Writing Test may be made up within five school days of the day it was originally given.
-A second or third missed Writing Test may not be made up. - lt is the student's responsibility to make arrangements to make up a missed Writing Test within a week of returning to class.. - Missed Writing Tests are made up in the English Department in the Science Building.
+- Two in class Writing Tests are given during the semester. - Writing Test #1 = possible 75 points - Writing Test #2 = possible 100 points - o Students may use a hard copy dictionary and Old Man's War as needed during a Writing Test. - Writing Tests are practice for the mid-term and the final. - One missed Writing Test may be made up within five school days of the day it was originally given.
+A second missed Writing Test may not be made up.
+Dates for writing tests are on the class calendar. - It is the student's responsibility to make arrangements to make up a missed Writing Test within a week of returning to class.. - Missed Writing Tests are made up in the English Department in the Science Building.